 Four aeroplanes were hijacked by members of Al Qaeda.
 Two were crashed into the two towers of the World Trade Center in New York, one was crashed into the Pentagon in Washington and the fourth crashed into a field in Pennsylvania after the hijackers were overpowered by passengers.
 A total of 2,993 people were killed in the attack.

 This was a series of American and British air strikes on Kabul, Jalalabad and Kandahar in Afghanistan.
-The air strikes targetted Taliban strongholds.
+The air strikes targeted Taliban strongholds.

 Al-Qaeda leader and architect of the 9-11 attacks, Osama Bin Laden, was almost captured during this battle, but escaped to Pakistan.

-A bomb exploded on the island of Bali killing more than 200 people.
+A bomb exploded on the island of Bali killed 202 people and injuring 209.
 The explosion was carried out by Muslim extremists linked to al-Qaeda.

-United States, British, Australian and Polish troops invaded Iraq.
-Saddam Hussein called for a Jihad against the United States.
+United States, British, Australian and Polish troops invaded Iraq following reports that the country were making weapons of mass destruction.
+Saddam Hussein, leader of Iraq, called for a Jihad against the United States.

 A series of suicide bombings took place in Casablanca, Morocco killing 33 people.
 The bombers had links to al-Qaeda.